wilsonmar/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 ---
    </pre>

-CAUTION: Misspellings of keys would result in a compilation error that would block all other page processing.
+CAUTION: Misspellings of keys would result in a compilation error that blocks all other page processing.

 The result: